praveek/launch.en/help/launch-reference/managing-resources/rules.md

 # Rules

-[!DNL Launch] is a rule-based system.
+[!DNL Adobe Experience Platform Launch] is a rule-based system.
 It looks for user interaction and associated data.
 When the criteria outlined in your rules are met, the rule triggers the extension, script, or client-side code you identified.

 Build rules to integrate the data and functionality of marketing and ad tech that unifies disparate products into a single solution.